 Recommended Stay: East Crest Lodge

 Colonial Williamsburg is the ultimate history museum.
 Walk through cobblestone streets, into shops selling wigs, hats, firearms and more.
 Pick produce out of the garden or help make bricks for the buildings.
-Close to Williamsburg is the Jamestowne Settlement, which is an active archeological dig, as well as Historic Jamestowne which is living history museum.
+Close to Williamsburg is the Jamestown Settlement, which is an active archeological dig, as well as Historic Jamestown which is living history museum.
 History buffs can round out their visit with tour of Yorktown.

 Recommended Hotel: Colonial Houses

-OK - it’s not technically in Virginia, but it’s close enough!
+OK - Washington, DC isn't technically in Virginia, but it’s close enough!
 The Smithsonian Museums alone could keep you and the kids happily busy for days.
 But make your way to the outskirts, also.
 Saunter the streets of DelRay.
-Hike the rails at Potomac Heritage, visit Mount Vernan, feel the spray of water from Great Falls Park, or spend the day roaming Annapolis and savouring their sweet seafood.
+Hike the rails at Potomac Heritage, visit Mount Vernon, feel the spray of water from Great Falls Park, or spend the day roaming Annapolis and savoring their sweet seafood.

 Recommended Hotel: The Westin Georgetown